dsc-courses/dsc10-2025-sp/syllabus.md

 ### Quiz Sessions

-All students enrolled are assigned to a lab section (listed as LA on WebReg and the Schedule of Classes).
-This is a one hour block on Wednesdays that you should have reserved for this class.
-We will use some of this time to administer quizzes, and the rest of this time to host discussion sections.
-You can find the exact schedule of course meetings on the [homepage of this website](..).

-To provide some additional flexbility, we will ask you for your quiz time preferences among the following options, and you will be assigned a regular quiz time based on your preferences and availability of seats.
+On five days throughout the quarter (four Wednesdays and one Monday), we will have short 20-minute quizzes.
+On the [Welcome Survey](https://forms.gle/wg33U8aUmChAKfpa6), we will ask you for your quiz time preferences among the following options, and you will be assigned a regular quiz time based on your preferences and availability of seats.
-- Quiz Session 1: Wednesday 3-3:20PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Quiz Session 2: Wednesday 3:30-3:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Quiz Session 3: Wednesday 4-4:20PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Quiz Session 4: Wednesday 4:30-4:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).

-You can let us know your preferences on the [Welcome Survey](https://forms.gle/nxkC7tC7ezKW5svs6).
 We will confirm your assigned quiz time by email before Monday of Week 2.

+- Quiz Session 1: Monday and Wednesday 3-3:20PM in [Center 214](https://map.concept3d.com/?id=1005#!m/163044).
+- Quiz Session 2: Monday and Wednesday 3:30-3:50PM in [Center 214](https://map.concept3d.com/?id=1005#!m/163044).
+- Quiz Session 3: Monday and Wednesday 4-4:20PM in [Center 214](https://map.concept3d.com/?id=1005#!m/163044).
+- Quiz Session 4: Monday and Wednesday 4:30-4:50PM in [Center 214](https://map.concept3d.com/?id=1005#!m/163044).

 ### Office Hours